erikr/erikr/posts/10-tips-leading-data-teams.md

 Every two weeks I wrote and shared a "DSE Digest" to our VPs and C-suite.
 This cadence aligned with our sprint length and balanced speed with substance.
 I covered 5-7 topics per digest.
 For each topic, e.g., "Data ingestion and curation from Cedars-Sinai Medical Center", I summarized "Wins", "Challenges", and "Next Steps".

-For "Wins", highlight team members by name.
-This is an opportunity to highlight valuable work done by data scientists and engineers who rarely interface with the c-suite.
-This was especially important at Prometheus because the C-suite was on-site but our team was distributed.
+For "Wins", mention team members by name.
+This is an opportunity to highlight valuable work done by data scientists and engineers who rarely interact with the C-suite.
+This was important at Prometheus because the C-suite was on-site but our team was distributed.

-For "Challenges", I surfaced issues that we needed leadership to help us solve, such as a lack of resources or an unresponsive collaborator (especially if within our company).
+For "Challenges", surface issues that you want leadership to be aware of, or better, help you solve.
+Examples include lack of resources, an unresponsive collaborator, or a decision that involves tradeoffs to another team.

 For "Next Steps", I listed 2-3 upcoming milestones.
 I omitted future goals that were months away or abstract.
 I like accountability so I was precise with who owned each next step, and the date of expected completion.

-I learned nobody else cares about platforms, infrastructure, and capabilities.
-To convey value of platform work, we connected each "Win" to the relevant therapeutic program, and how the capability mattered for the top-line goal.
+Nobody else cares about platforms, infrastructure, and capabilities.
+To convey value, connect each "Win" to the related therapeutic program and how the capability matters for the top-line goal.
 For example, our Principal Software Engineer rewrote our genetic imputation pipeline to be 200x faster.
 Nobody cared until they realized turnaround time from new sequenced samples to results was now 1 hour instead of 1 week.
-This faster iteration time enabled us to find and correct several errors in the upstream sample handling process and the computational pipeline.
+This enabled us to find and correct several errors in the upstream sample handling process and the computational pipeline.
 Consequently, we achieved the desired statistical power for our lead program's CDx.

 At first, I wrote the entire digest, circulated to my reports for feedback, and sent it out.
 Over time, I delegated more and more of the digest to my reports.
 The topics also eventually stabilized into our ~5 platform-related goals.
 The digest became the channel for each goal owner to share progress with the company.

 ## 2. Conduct monthly retrospectives with your team to reflect and learn.

-I first experienced this reflection / ritual / group therapy session at the Broad Institute as a collaborating member of the Machine Learning For Healthcare team, led by Puneet Batra.
-I immediately loved it, and later brough it to Prometheus.

 Every month, the DSE team met (over Zoom) to hold a retrospective (retro, for short).
 We covered three topics: